AleksandraBabkina/AKV_fix_automation/README.md

 ## Description

 This script processes multiple Excel files to filter and modify data based on specific conditions.
-It reads the data from each Excel file, filters rows based on given criteria, calculates the `AКВ` coefficient for insurance contracts, and updates the corresponding cells in the file.
+It reads the data from each Excel file, filters rows based on given criteria, calculates the `КВ` coefficient for insurance contracts, and updates the corresponding cells in the file.
 The modified cells are highlighted in red for easy identification.
-The script operates on files with the `.xlsx` extension and applies custom logic to determine the `AКВ` coefficient.
+The script operates on files with the `.xlsx` extension and applies custom logic to determine the `КВ` coefficient.

 ## Functional Description